 Friction Clutches and Friction Brakes

-Friction clutches and brakes utilize friction discs to transfer the energy from one rotating member to a second rotating member.
-The friction between the discs of the two bodies allows the clutch or brake to transmit torque.
+Friction clutches and friction brakes utilize friction discs to transfer the energy from one rotating member to a second rotating member.
+The friction between the discs of the two bodies allows the friction clutch or friction brake to transmit torque.
 The friction discs are flat smooth surfaces that are alternately attached to the rotating and the non-rotating elements.
-The sequence and type of friction surface, as well as the load presented to the clutch/brake will determine the size and number of friction surfaces that are utilized to transmit the torque.
+The sequence and type of friction surface, as well as the load presented to the friction clutch or friction brake will determine the size and number of friction surfaces that are utilized to transmit the torque.

-Once the torque capacity of the disc friction surfaces is exceeded then the clutch will slip.
-These friction clutches and brakes will also slip during engagement and disengagement, while the friction discs are being gradually squeezed together by whatever actuation method is used.
+Once the torque capacity of the the surface of the friction disc is exceeded, then the friction clutch will slip.
+These friction clutches and friction brakes will also slip during engagement and disengagement, while the friction discs are being gradually squeezed together by whatever actuation method is used.
 This allows a smooth transfer of torque from one device to another, allowing gradual starts (for friction clutches) and controlled stops (for friction brakes).

-Friction discs may be made from various materials.
+Friction discs used in friction clutches and friction brakes may be made from various materials.
 Coated and uncoated metals, various alloys, bonded composite friction materials, and combinations of these may be appropriate depending on the application.
-Carlyle Johnson offers a wide variety of surface types for friction clutches and brakes, as well as a large selection of friction surface quantities in every size and type of clutch.
-An in-depth description of the engagement methods of our clutches is available on our actuation comparison page.
+Carlyle Johnson offers a wide variety of surface types for friction clutches and friction brakes, as well as a variety of surface quantities in every size and type of friction clutch.
+An in-depth description of the engagement methods of our friction clutches and friction brakes is available on our actuation comparison page.

 Single vs. Multiple Disc Designs